 Sounds pretty simple, right?
 Yet you’d be surprised at how many people have a hard time following just a few of these items.

-Kim DeLaFuente, MA, a community exercise educator for Spectrum Health, said that establishing an exercise routine can also help people sleep.
+Kim DeLaFuente, MA, a community exercise educator, said that establishing an exercise routine can also help people sleep.
 When individuals are physically active, they sleep better.

 Those who are moderately active should exercise 150 minutes a week, DeLaFuente said, while those who are in top condition only need to exercise about 75 minutes a week.